 Recruiters are always looking for candidates who are charismatic, proactive, takes initiative and can adapt to any social or professional climate.
 But there are always more than it meets the eye.
 A candidate cannot be judged based on what is written on their resume.
-A polished resume and top class recommendation takes the candidate closer to their dream job.
+A polished resume and top class recommendation take the candidate closer to their dream job.
 But recruiters indulge in carefully tailored processes to identify those candidates that fit into their companies like a glove.
 Personality tests go a long way in fortifying faith in the recruiter ’s hiring decision.
 They ensure that the candidate chosen will remain loyal and true to the company.
 With recruitment processes becoming more streamlined, the personality test is arguably the best judge of a candidate’s suitability for a position.

 Here are five personality tests that recruiters can use.

 This self-introspective test was created by a mother-daughter duo, Katherine Cook Briggs, and Isabel Briggs Myers, and is based on Carl Jung’s classification of personalities.
 It is scientifically backed and has set the bar for psychological assessments of personality.
 The test aims to classify the candidates according to four pairs of dichotomies – sensing or intuition, feeling or thinking, introversion or extroversion and judging or perceiving.
 This helps recruiters understand the way in which candidates perceive what’s around them.
 The tests results make recruiters aware of the candidate’s shortcomings and strengths.
 Self-actualization is an indispensable part of learning which is the main reason recruiters incorporate this personality test.
 Over 70% of the Fortune 500 Companies use the Myers-Briggs Test.